Crystalline color superconductors: The three-flavor inhomogeneous phases

 For $M_s \ll \mu$, the effect of a nonzero strange quark mass can be taken into account by treating the strange quark as massless, but with a chemical potential that is lowered by $M_s^2/(2\mu)$ from $\mu+\mu_e/3$.
 To the order $M_s^2/\mu$ electric neutrality, Eq.(\ref{neutrality}), requires that $\mu_e \simeq \frac{M_s^2}{4\mu}$.
 In this case $P_d^F - P_u^F \simeq P_u^F - P_s^F$, and we need no longer to be careful about the distinction between $P_F$ and $\mu$, as we can simply think of the three flavors of quarks as if they have chemical potentials

 with \be \delta\mu \equiv \frac{M_s^2}{8\mu} \, , \ee and we can write the chemical potential matrix as

-The above results are strictly valid for unpaired matter, but one expects that, if the pairing interaction channel is not exceedingly strong, then it should still be qualitatively correct.
-In particular, it should happen that the hierarchy of Fermi momenta is the one reported in Eq. \eqref{eq:hierarchyPf} and the splittings those reported in Fig.\ref{fig:splitting-neutral}.

-As discussed in the two-flavor case, a small values of the chemical potential difference $\delta\mu$, \textit{i.e.} of $M_s$, cannot disrupt the BCS pairing and the CFL phase will be energetically favored.
-However, when $M_s$ is sufficiently large, the mismatch between the Fermi momenta becomes large disfavoring CFL pairing, that must be superseded by a less symmetric phase.
+The above results are strictly valid for unpaired matter; indeed, if BCS pairing between quarks with different flavors takes place, their Fermi momenta must be equal and the electron chemical potential vanishes.
+As discussed in the two-flavor case, the cross-species homogenous pairing between quarks on split Fermi spheres has a free energy cost proportional to the corresponding chemical potential difference.
+Since in the CFL phase quarks of all flavors and of all colors pair according with the condensate in Eq.~\eqref{condensate-CFL}, increasing the value of $\delta\mu$ makes the CFL phase less energetically favored.
+However, small values of the chemical potential difference, \textit{i.e.} of $M_s$, cannot disrupt the BCS pairing and the CFL phase will be energetically favored.
+Nevertheless, when $M_s$ is sufficiently large, the mismatch between the Fermi momenta becomes large disfavoring CFL pairing.